Welcome to the 2022-23 season! Updated 10/7/22

 - Ski lease packages - see below.

-- Ski boots – Each skier should have classic boots and skate boots or one pair of combi boots, and having boots that fit well is probably the most important piece!
+- Ski boots – Each skier should have classic boots and skate boots OR one pair of combi boots, and having boots that fit well is probably the most important piece!
 Find the boots first and then be sure that the boots match the bindings on your skis.

 - Classic skis – Waxable (aka no fish scales) Fitting is weight dependent, have someone help you get the right pair.

 - Classic poles – Length should hit at or near the top of the shoulder.
 Looking for light poles – stay away from the ones with the big baskets.
+Downhill poles are not the same.

 - Skate poles – Length should hit between the chin and nose.
 Looking for light poles – stay away from the ones with the big baskets.

-- Ski bag (ski rack has a good bag at a team discount)
+- Ski bag (ski rack has a good bag at a team discount) - we also have a few to loan, and 2 skiers can often share 1 bag.

 - Headlamp – There is not much light for practice in November and December!